sarahpads/ngrx-demo/README.md

 The only piece of our code still using a service is the `AppComponent`, which uses it to fetch data.
 Often, your app will want to perform a series of "Side-Effects" based on any given event.
 In our example, when the "App Init" event is fired, we want to get product data.
 We could put this responsibility on our `AppComponent`, but lets go all in here and get that into our store.
 1. `ng add @ngrx/effects --module core/core.module.ts --minimal`: this installs the `effects` library as a dependency without the additional boilerplate
 2. From your `core/store/products` directory, run `ng g ef products --module ../../core/module.ts`

+## Step 5: Router Events
+There's still one thing I don't like about our setup: `ProductComponent` needs to do determine what product to load based on the current route.
+1. `ng add @ngrx/router-store --module core/core.module.ts`: this library stores the current state of the router inside the store and dispatches actions for all routing events.
+This means that we can easily compose selectors using the router's state
+2. The default serializer isn't very helpful, so we'll replace it with something that gives us { url, params, queryParams }.
+Copied from https://ngrx.io/guide/router-store/configuration#custom-router-state-serializer
+3. So lets give it a shot.
+First, we'll need to hook up the store so that the products.currentProductId state is updated on router navigation.
+This is a side-effect of routing navigation, so we'll need to write an effect for it.
+- action/reducer to update currentProductId
+- effect
+- update product component